 Please let your Rink Supervisors know if you have any specific questions pertaining to your rink: Contact Matt @ ChamplainParkRink@gmail.com

-The contract to build and maintain the Champlain Park outdoor rink will be managed by the Champlain Park Community Association (CPCA) for the 2020 season.
-We would like to thank Dan Wilcock for his efforts in coordinating the agreement between the CPCA and the City of Ottawa.
-We are particularly grateful to Champlain Park residents Matt Karam and Paul O’Blenes, who have volunteered as rink coordinators this year.
+The contract to build and maintain the Champlain Park outdoor rink will be managed by the Champlain Park Community Association (CPCA) again in the 2021 season.
+We would like to thank Matt, Paul and Dan for their commitment to make it all happen.

-We have received strong interest from the community to assist with the rink maintenance, but we will need all the help we can get.
-If you are interested in volunteering this year (especially students looking to fulfill their community hour requirements), please email Matt @ ChamplainParkRink@gmail.com.
+We had strong support from the community for rink maintenance, but we will need all the help we can get again this year.
+If you are interested in volunteering (especially students looking to fulfill their community hour requirements), please email Matt at ChamplainParkRink@gmail.com.
 The timing of our maintenance schedule will be essential in preserving the rink well through the winter.
 For example, shovelling snow before a thaw or small frequent clearings during a blizzard can drastically reduce closures.
 A large volunteer network will help ensure we maximize the number of days the rink is open.

 Given the current public health conditions and the City of Ottawa’s COVID protocols for indoor spaces, the CPCA made the difficult decision not to enter a rink supervision agreement with the City.
 As a result, the CPCA will not be providing public access to the Fieldhouse change rooms or supervised rink hours (including booked events).
 We will continue to monitor developments and the City’s guidance, and make any appropriate changes.
 We encourage all rink users to review the City of Ottawa’s outdoor skating rules.